scoconno/scoconno.github.io/Time/project/literature.md

 What about all the nitty gritty details?
 Do you have to write in length about them?
 Probably not.
 Suppose you would like to know why students pick one university over another.
 You conduct an interview of 1000 students.
 You may find that cost, reputation, location, etc., are common responses.
 Let us also imagine that you collect detailed information about each student, about how much they can afford, their price tolerance, etc. Do you need to include these details of the 1000 students into your study?
 Of course not!
 Your job is to extrapolate from the details and report what's common.

 Does that mean that no detail is required?
 No. Literature reviews often include a discussion of some representative source.
 Think of our previous example.
 Suppose you discover that students weigh the cost of their education heavily when deciding what school to attend.
 Don't tell me about each of the 1000 students.
 But it helps to talk in detail about one or two students who really illustrate the general discovery that you have made.

 Similarly, literature reviews will both explain some of the current, common views about a topic *and* discuss a couple of resources to illustrate these common features/trends.

-## The Process--Don't submit this part!

-Here are some general approaches to writing a literature review.
-Best practice may vary by discipline:

-1. Create an annotation for each item in your bibliography.
-Don't worry about reading the item in full.
-Often reading abstracts, introductions, and conclusions will suffice.
-Skim a relevant chapter in a book, not the whole book.
-Your goal is to identify the relevance it has to your main question.

-2. Write a couple of sentences stating how your source answers your question.
-Write another couple of sentences outlining the main reason for its answer.
-Note some interesting details and examples.
-One or two nice quotes is also helpful.
-Keep account of the page numbers.

-2. Look at your annotations.
-Identify themes and common claims.
-Group the items into different categories.
-For instance, you might notice that there are two diverging answers to your question.
-You might also notice that there are some agreements on why to answer the question one way rather than the other.

-3. Write down the common themes and arguments you see in your annotations.
-Try describe these commonalities as clearly as possible.

-3. Choose some representative works, e.g., maybe there is a particularly strong article that argues for one answer and a different one that argues for a different answer.

-4. Read your representative works in detail.
-Take detailed notes as you do so.

-## Writing the Literature Review--Do Submit this Part!

-The structure of literatures review will vary by disciplines and questions.
-However, since the main goal of this exercise is to teach you how to do research, I want you to include the following:

-+ Section 1: raises your question against a shared context, i.e.,  a development and revision of your research proposal.
-+ Section 2: explains one answer from a representative resource defending that answer.
-+ Section 3: explains a different answer from a representative resource defending that answer.
-+ Section 4: bibliography

-This structure is artificial.
-Many questions admit of more than two answers.
-Many similar answers have subtle differences.
-That's ok!
-If you can identify and explain two different mains answers to your question, then you will have learned the skill this assignment is designed to teach.

 ### Section 1: Context